 As shown above, some interesting patterns begin to develop when looking at where these examiners are working within the USPTO.
 Fully half of them are in TC 3600.
 Looking even closer, we see that every examiner on this list in TC 3600 is in one of the e-commerce art units (the 3620s, 3680s, and 3690s), which were hit hard by the 2014 Alice decision.
 Most of the evidence available suggests that the chances of receiving an allowance in the e-commerce art units plunged after Alice, and our data seems to confirm that evidence.
 For a visual breakdown of where these examiners are working, see Figure 2 below.
 Hover over the graph for detail.

 Imagine having your application assigned to one of the above examiners (or one with a similarly low allowance rate) without knowing what your chances are of obtaining an allowance up front.
 Fortunately, big data offers a solution to that problem by allowing patent prosecutors to know what their chances are going in and explain their strategy to their clients with confidence.
-To see what big data can do for your patent prosecution practice, try Juristat for free.
+To see what big data can do for your patent prosecution practice, sign up for a free personalized demonstration.